jundalisay/sp/content/en/research/countries/us/mandate/section-4/chapter-22.md

 The primary subject matter focus of the incoming Administration’s Treasury Department should be:

-lTax policy and tax administration;
+- Tax policy and tax administration
-lFiscal responsibility;
-lImproved financial regulation;
-l
+- Fiscal responsibility
+- Improved financial regulation
-Addressing the economic and financial aspects of the geopolitical threat posed by China and other hostile countries;
+- Addressing the economic and financial aspects of the geopolitical threat posed by China and other hostile countries;

-Reform of the anti-money laundering and beneficial ownership reporting systems;
+- Reform of the anti-money laundering and beneficial ownership reporting systems;
-Reversal of the racist “equity” agenda of the Biden Administration; and Reversal of the economically destructive and ineffective climate-related financial-risk agenda of the Biden Administration.
+- Reversal of the racist “equity” agenda of the Biden Administration; and
+- Reversal of the economically destructive and ineffective climate-related financial-risk agenda of the Biden Administration.

-BIDEN ADMINISTRATION TREASURY DEPARTMENT
+### BIDEN ADMINISTRATION TREASURY DEPARTMENT

 The Biden Administration Treasury Department has failed badly in achieving every one of the agency’s core objectives.
 The financial affairs of the nation have seldom been in worse condition, with the national debt expanding by more than $4 trillion in Biden’s first two years in office.

 No President in modern times—perhaps ever—has been more fiscally reckless than has the Biden Administration.
 The soundness and stability of U.S. currency, the dollar, has been put at risk because of the worst inflation in four decades.
 American families have been